The secret costs of Islamophobia

 Still, violent extremists are outnumbered nearly 10,000 to 1 in the United States, which means that Omar Mateen is not the norm.
 Aleena Khan is.

 Aleena graduated from Northwest High School in Germantown, where she gave tours to guests, was a member of four honor societies and ran the Green Club with her friend Haley, helping the school earn Green Ribbon environmental status -- "a nationally recognized thing," she says with a smidge of satisfaction.
-One of the few clubs she didn't join is the Muslim Student Association.
+One of the few clubs she didn't join is the Muslim Student Association, though she regularly reads the Quran and attends religious classes and Friday prayers at a local mosque.
 "I didn't want to separate myself from the rest of my classmates," she said.

 In her free time, Aleena has tutored young children, interned at a Christian clothing website and volunteered for a company that helps poor and abused women sell handmade wares.
 This fall, she began her freshman year at George Washington University in Washington, where she plans to study public policy.
 She hopes, one day, to improve the foster care system, a goal inspired by a recent documentary.